Orangeprofessor/FDumper/README.md

 * `--scraps-only`(`-scraps`) Only dump images from the scraps folder.
 * `--no-scraps`(`-noscraps`) Only dump images from the main gallery.

+Specifying no content filtering flags will dump all submissions

 ### Gallery maintainer

 Updates images in dumped gallery